Written By: Devin Golden

 Stage 1 Mesothelioma Treatment Options

-There are many treatment options for stage 1 mesothelioma, but the specific procedures change for each type of mesothelioma.
+Stage 1 mesothelioma treatment options include surgery, chemotherapy, immunotherapy and radiation therapy.
+The specific procedures change for each type of mesothelioma.
 These patients have a higher chance of survival and are better candidates for surgery.
-Chemotherapy and radiation can be used with surgery to prevent a mesothelioma recurrence.
 Most mesothelioma clinical trials also accept patients diagnosed with stage 1 mesothelioma.

 Surgery Icon